JuliaSobczak/JuliaSobczak.github.io/_posts/2023-01-04-start-of-the-exumas.md

 When we woke up there wasn't a cloud in the sky.
 The wind was predicted to switch directions from north to south throughout the day so we hauled the anchor and moved to a more protected spot, snuggling up closer to the shoreline at Shroud Cay.
 The island will act as a natural breakwater for the incoming waves.

 Once we parked it got hot fast!
 I felt like I was doing yoga in a sauna.
-It’s time for the beach.
+Time for the beach.
 We inflated our floaties and stacked them on top of the paddleboards.
 Then we strapped the boards to the back of the skiff and towed the whole monstrosity over to another river inlet further south.

 ![tower-o-toys](/images/tower-o-toys.jpg)

 *Building the leaning tower of toys*

 When we arrived, the beach was empty.
 I'm not sure how we keep getting lucky like this but I'm not complaining.
 Only yesterday this beach was full of people when we passed by.
 We wasted no time getting in the water.
-I untied our tower of floatys and began the difficult task of lounging, my parents jumped on the paddleboards and took off down the inlet.
+I untied our tower of floaties and began the difficult task of lounging, my parents jumped on the paddleboards and took off down the inlet.

 ![casey-lounging](/images/casey-lounging.jpg)